 A few years ago, due to a bad experience, I said, ‘never again’.
 And there is a saying ‘never say never again’.
 How very true.
 Fast forward to now and I find myself once again undertaking The Vendange.

 The vendange is a French term for the grape harvest here in France.
 Very specifically, the time in late summer or early autumn when pickers and porters amass to harvest the grapes that get made into wine.
-(There is a whole other word for ‘harvesting’ when it comes to other agricultural crops.)
+The French have a whole other word for ‘harvesting grapes’ when it comes to other agricultural crops.
 So having it’s very own terminology gives you a sense of how important it is here.

 You could say that everyone in France has done at least one vendange.
 Or at least 99%, as not every one is capable.
 Families and friends come together.
 Sometimes even whole villages in support of their local wineries, otherwise known as Domaines.